widssaguenay/MultiBand-CoRegistration/README.md

 Dependencies include Eigen, LAPACK (prebuilt libraries are included in this repo), and OpenCV4.2

 ## Test Data
-A folder including test data from a Sequoia multi-spectral camera is included
+A folder including test data from a Sequoia multi-spectral camera is included.
+The sample command line arguments for this dataset is:

+MultiSpectral.exe --folder .\\Test\\ --model0 5 --model1 0 --model2 0 --model3 0 --model4 0 --model6 0 --imformat TIF --name PointCloud --size 2000 –keep 1 --maxdist 300 --coreg 1